hartwigmedical/hmftools/serve/README.md

 Evidence on SNVs and small INDELs generally come in their protein annotated form (e.g. BRAF V600E).
-SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates (referred to as hotspots) for the reference genome version that is configured to be used.
+SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates (referred to as hotspots) for the reference genome version that is used by the input knowledgebase.

-The first step is to choose what transcript to use for converting protein annotation back to genomic coordinates:
+The first step is to choose what ensembl transcript to use for converting protein annotation back to genomic coordinates:
  1. If the knowledgebase configured a transcript for a mutation, that transcript is used exclusively.
  1. If no transcript is configured, SERVE uses the typical transcript used by Hartwig which is generally the canonical transcript defined by ensembl.